 CVE-2026-3843

-The Nefteprodukttekhnika BUK TS-G Gas Station Automation System 2.9.1 is vulnerable to SQL injection in its configuration module, potentially allowing remote code execution via the sql parameter.
+Nefteprodukttekhnika BUK TS-G Gas Station Automation System contains a SQL injection vulnerability in the configuration module, allowing remote unauthenticated attackers to execute arbitrary commands.

 Executive summary